 On the MapR edge node, run the following command to identify the version of Java running on the cluster.

 You must then download a JDK .tar file from the Oracle downloads page that matches that version.
-The filename will have a pattern like the following.
+The filename will have a name like the following:

 Keep this JDK handy for use in a future step.

 Use the following procedure to upload the files you retrieved in the previous step to a public Domino project.
 This will make the files available to the Domino environment builder.

 Log in to Domino, then create a new public project.

 Open the Code page for the new project, then click to browse for files and select the files you downloaded from the MapR edge node, and the JDK you downloaded from Oracle.
 Then click Upload.